Discoid Lupus on a Nose

-See the pet sun protector approved by the Food and Drug Administration and endorsed by the American Animal Hospital Association and the SPCA, visit: www.epi-pet.com
+For an FDA pet-approved sun protector endorsed by the Food and Drug Administration and endorsed by the American Animal Hospital Association and the SPCA, visit: https://epi-pet.com/

 The immune-suppressive effects of steroids are helpful in DLE but the systemic side effects are undesirable.
 Side effects are minimized by using topical steroids, typically starting twice a day and eventually dropping to an as-needed basis for maintenance after the nose is healed.

 Tetracycline is an antibiotic with immunomodulating properties separate from its antibiotic properties.
 Niacinamide (also called nicotinamide) is a B vitamin supplement related to niacin (vitamin B3).
 The combination of these two medications has been found effective in 70% of dogs with DLE though it can take up to two months to see an effect.
 Treatment is given three times daily, which is relatively inconvenient for most people so alternatives have been sought.
 Doxycycline can be used twice a day and is frequently substituted for tetracycline.